Paul Dooley: Career

-After graduating from West Virginia University, Dooley went to New York City to try his luck in the entertainment industry.
+After graduation, Dooley went to New York City to try his luck in the entertainment industry.
 He initially found work as a clown for children's birthday parties.

-In New York he soon found success as a regular on the stage.
+In New York, he soon found success as a regular on the stage.
 In the early 1950s, he made his debut on the New York stage and was discovered by Mike Nichols.
 The director gave him his first break by casting him in 1965's The Odd Couple on Broadway.
 Dooley appeared as Oscar's poker crony, Homer "Speed" Deegan and understudied Art Carney, who portrayed Felix Unger; when Carney left the play later on, Dooley assumed the role of Felix.
 Dooley was represented by the William Morris Agency, thanks to a referral from Walter Matthau, who played Oscar Madison in the play.

 Also having an interest in comedy, Dooley was a stand-up comedian for five years, eventually landing on The Tonight Show, and a member of the Compass Players and The Second City troupe in New York City.
 Fellow members of The Second City at that time were Alan Arkin and Alan Alda.

 Dooley also worked as a writer.
 He created and was one of the head writers on The Electric Company, produced by the Children's Television Workshop for PBS in the United States.
 Dooley wrote "runners", a series of short sketches with 8 or 10 characters that were broadcast over the course of several weeks.
 He found out years later that Carl Reiner had recommended him for the job.
 Some of the characters Dooley created for The Electric Company included Easy Reader (Morgan Freeman) and Fargo North, Decoder (Skip Hinnant), as well as the soap opera spoof Love of Chair.

 Dooley formed a company with Andrew Duncan and Lynne Lipton called All Over Creation to create commercials for radio and television.
 They produced around 500 TV commercials and 1,000 radio spots.
 A character named Paul the Gorilla that appeared in television commercials was named after him.

 Films

-Dooley has appeared in such films as Sixteen Candles, Popeye, Raggedy Ann and Andy: A Musical Adventure, Breaking Away, and the voice of Sarge in the Disney/Pixar films Cars, Cars 2 and Cars 3.
+Dooley has appeared in such films as Sixteen Candles, Popeye, Raggedy Ann and Andy: A Musical Adventure, Breaking Away, Runaway Bride, and the voice of Sarge in the Disney/Pixar films Cars, Cars 2 and Cars 3.

 He worked with Robert Altman regularly and is known as a prolific journeyman character actor.
 After Altman saw Dooley in the Jules Feiffer comedy Hold Me, he signed him for a role in his film A Wedding.

 He and Altman co-wrote the film Health.

 He was also in the director's cut of Little Shop of Horrors, but was replaced by Jim Belushi in the final cut.

-Dooley has worked with Christopher Guest on a number of films.
+Dooley has worked with Christopher Guest on a number of films, including Death Wish, Little Shop of Horrors, and the Guest-directed films Waiting for Guffman, A Mighty Wind, and For Your Consideration.